 Academic Integrity: Remember copying or extensive collaboration on assignments is not permitted and may result in failure of the course and expulsion from the university.
 You may discuss approaches to solving a problem, as long as the discussion remains above the level of specific answers.
 You may also seek aid in resolving your understanding of the problem.
 However, if someone else types on your keyboard or you copy answers from someone else, you are committing academic dishonesty.
 Finding or purchasing a solution on the Internet or elsewhere and submitting it as your own work is plagiarism and may result in expulsion from the university.

 Be sure to consult the following for more details.

 Policy for Responsible Use: http://www.millersville.edu/pfru.php

-Millersville University and its faculty are committed to assuring a safe and productive educational environment for all students.
-In order to meet this commitment, comply with Title IX of the Education Amendments of 1972, 20 U.S.C. §1681, et seq., and act in accordance with guidance from the Office for Civil Rights, the University requires faculty members to report to the University’s Title IX Coordinator incidents of sexual violence shared by students.
+Title IX Millersville University and its faculty are committed to assuring a safe and productive educational environment for all students.
+In order to comply with the requirements of Title IX of the Education Amendments of 1972 and the University’s commitment to offering supportive measures in accordance with the new regulations issued under Title IX, the University requires faculty members to report to the University’s Title IX Coordinator incidents of sexual violence shared by students.
 The only exceptions to the faculty member’s reporting obligation are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project.
-Faculty members are obligated to report to the person designated in the University Protection of Minors policy incidents of sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred.
+Faculty members are obligated to report to the person designated in the University Protection of Minors policy sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred.